memiiso/pyliquibase/README.md

 ## Python Java Integration

-Python library is based on `LiquibaseCommandLine` Python class.
-It is reflection of Java `LiquibaseCommandLine` class. liquibase calls are passed to Java `LiquibaseCommandLine.execute(liquibaseargs)` method.
+This Python library integrates with Java using the `LiquibaseCommandLine` class.
+Our Python `LiquibaseCommandLine` class acts as a reflection of the Java counterpart, passing Liquibase calls to the Java `LiquibaseCommandLine.execute(liquibaseargs)` method.

-[Pyjnius](https://github.com/kivy/pyjnius) is a Python library for accessing Java classes.
-It either starts a new JVM inside the process, or retrieves the already surrounding JVM.
-To read more on pyjnius please see https://pyjnius.readthedocs.io/en/latest/
+This integration leverages [Pyjnius](https://github.com/kivy/pyjnius), a Python library for accessing Java classes.
+Pyjnius either starts a new Java Virtual Machine (JVM) within the current process or connects to an existing JVM.
+For more information on Pyjnius, please refer to their documentation: https://pyjnius.readthedocs.io/en/latest/.

 ```python
 class LiquibaseCommandLine(JavaClass, metaclass=MetaJavaClass):
     __javaclass__ = 'liquibase/integration/commandline/LiquibaseCommandLine'